tensorflow/community/rfcs/20221020-tensor-indexed-updates.md

   - New untested API.
   - Lack of consistency with JAX.

-In discussions with the JAX team, they initially started with a syntax like this but then eventually switched to the current `.at` syntax due to user feedback.
+In discussions with the JAX team, they initially started with a syntax like this, but eventually switched to the current `.at` syntax due to user feedback.
+In particular, users found `index_exp` unintuitive, which led to syntax errors when trying to use integer/tuple indices directly.
+The `.at` approach was found more readable and succinct.

 #### Augment Existing Tensor Scatter Methods